How Much Does a Cremation Cost?

 - Shop direct for memorabilia – shopping online for an urn or a memorial can save you money

 - Look into direct cremation – a new service that provides value for money and convenience

-- If you want to hold a service, do it outside at a time that suits (will also save on non essentials like order sheets and its more personal)
+- If you want to hold a service, do it outside at a time that suits you (this will also save on non essentials like order sheets and if held at a location that means something to you, its more personal)

-- Shop around for cheapest prices on flowers, don’t just assume the director has the best price.
-There are online sites that have very competitive prices.
+- Shop around for the cheapest prices on flowers, don’t just assume the director has the best price.
+There are websites that have very competitive prices.

 DIY Cremation Funeral